group-hub/AMICodeCommitKeygen/README.md

 To Run

+        sudo apt-get -y install git-core
+        git clone git://github.com/whealmedia/AMICodeCommitKeygen.git
+        cd AMICodeCommitKeygen
         bash AMICodeCommitKeygen.sh

-Note: This script will create the SSH key for the user running script.
+Note: This script will create the SSH key for the user running the script.
 You may or may not want this user to be root.

-Credits: This script automates https://github.com/andrewpuch/code-commit-setup
+Credits: This script is based on https://github.com/andrewpuch/code-commit-setup